#TeamFiona: How Fiona the baby hippo won over the world

-Story by Lilit Marcus with video by Jeremy M. Borg and Steven Sevilla, CNN • Published 17th July 2017
+Story by Lilit Marcus with video by Jeremy M. Borg and Steven Sevilla, CNN • Updated 17th July 2017

 (CNN) — The Empire State Building.
 The Grand Canyon.
 A baby hippo?